 The user can limit this display by selecting a single Fiscal Year to display, or select the specific years desired to be shown.

 This tab allows the user to display data from analysts’ previously delivered models.
-The user can select five points in time for comparisons with the current data.
+The user can select five dates for comparisons with the current data.
 The user can also choose the PreQ option to get the values from a day before the company reported earnings.

 The user can then select to display this data either in a row or column view.
 Once the user clicks “Apply”, a new row or column labeled “Current” will appear.
 That can be expanded to show data from the previously selected time elements.
 This will allow the user to compare the current data with data from those time periods in order to better understand how the model has changed over that time.